nokonoko/Uguu/README.md

 You can also help by sending us feature requests or writing documentation and tests.

+The Uguu repo has changed home and now resides at [Pomf Git](https://git.pomf.se/Pomf/Uguu).

 ## Credits

 Uguu is based on [Pomf](http://github.com/pomf/pomf) which was written by Emma Lejack & Go Johansson (nekunekus) and with help from the open source community.